Resources library

 Stop calculating fence costs by hand

 FenceTracer auto-prices materials from the Toronto 2025 Fencing Catalogue, computes labour, applies the right province's tax, and outputs a branded quote PDF.
-30-day free trial.
+3-month free trial.

 FAQ